Gaurav-Ban22/gaurav-ban22/README.md

 Thanks!

 P.S.
-By the way, please do not share any of my work without crediting me andasking me first.
+By the way, please do not share any of my work without crediting me and asking me first.
 (Specifically for the mc mods and plugins)